 Secondly, the bounty is EXTREMELY exaggerated, and Batman isn't that intimidating yet; he's been just on the game for two years, and most thugs don't even believe he exists, plus Gotham is still pretty much in Black Mask's pocket.
-Black Mask wouldn't waste that much money when he's still on top of the game, even if he was Dangerously Genre Savvy.
+Black Mask wouldn't waste that much money when he's still on top of the game.

 There's also the ludicrous amount of explosives under the bank, too much to just rob a bank.
 And why would Black Mask even rob a bank by himself, or at all?
 But remember the trailers: Joker set up explosives across various buildings, just to mess with Batman.

 Black Mask wouldn't kill Loeb, but Joker only cares about spreading chaos.
 He wants to kill Batman out of Roaring Rampage of Revenge, and only Joker would be crazy to throw in 50 million dollars to cause mayhem through Gotham.

 This game also explains some of Joker's alliances in Arkham Asylum and Arkham City.
 Why he's so friendly to Killer Croc?
 Because Croc worked for him before (It's unclear if he knew Joker had traded places with Black Mask, though).

 He considered offing Calendar Man just because it was Christmas Eve.
 That really sounds like something The Joker would find funny.

 The game marketing campaign made extensive use of the phrase "Your enemies will define you".
 After playing the game it is pretty obvious it was not only about Batman.
 Bane and specially the Joker were defined by the events of that Christmas night.